5.5. Queueing Jobs (HPC, HTC)

 The following parameters are available for HTCondor:

 • env: Definition of the Python environment.
-It must provide two variables:
+It has the following parameters:

 • kind: This is the kind of virtual environment to use: